 |Flag Size (H x L):||17" x 30.5"|

-The flag itself is made of cotton panels, joined with machine stitching.
-The seams and piecework are quite crude, but whether this means that the flag was homemade, or simply that it was made in a cottage industry setting during wartime, is difficult to tell.
-I have encountered various liberation flags that are both crude and machine-sewn.
+The flag is made of cotton panels that have been joined with machine stitching.
+The seams and piecework are quite crude, but whether this means that the flag was homemade, or simply that it was made in a cottage industry setting and possibly during wartime, is difficult to tell.
+I have encountered various liberation flags that are both machine-sewn and crude.

 French flags with hand inscriptions such as this, related to the end of WWII and celebrating American involvement, are especially rare.
-This is the only example that I have had the privilege to own.
+This is the only example that I have had the privilege to own and the verbiage is nothing short of terrific.

 Mounting: The flag was mounted and framed in our own conservation department, which is led by masters degree trained staff.
-We take great care in the mounting and preservation of flags and have framed thousands of examples; more than anyone worldwide.
+We take great care in the mounting and preservation of flags and have framed thousands of examples.
 Feel free to contact us for more details.

 |Collector Level:||Advanced Collectors and the Person with Everything|